-- the parent must demonstrate legal residency of the state from which they are transferring, - a record of attendance, academic information and grade placement, - evidence of immunization against communicable diseases, - evidence of date of birth - evidence of medical examination completed within the last twelve (12) months.
+- the parent/guardian must demonstrate legal residency of the state from which they are transferring, - a record of attendance, academic information and grade placement, - evidence of immunization against communicable diseases, - evidence of date of birth - evidence of medical examination completed within the last twelve (12) months.
 Students must satisfy all health requirements established by the School Board prior to school admission.

-The statewide mandatory kindergarten screening will be administered to each kindergarten student in the district within the first 30 school days of each school year.
+The statewide mandatory kindergarten screeningcoordinated screening and progress monitoring assessment will be administered to each kindergarten student in the district within the first 30 school days of each school year.